Sylius/Sylius/docs/book/promotions.rst

 * add product (for example: gives a free bonus sticker)
 * shipping discount (for example: - 6$ on the costs of shipping)

-How to create an Action programmatically?
+How to create an PromotionAction programmatically?
-'''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''

-In order to create a new Action we can use the dedicated `ActionFactory <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Component/Core/Factory/ActionFactory.php>`_.
+In order to create a new PromotionAction we can use the dedicated `PromotionActionFactory <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Component/Core/Factory/PromotionActionFactory.php>`_.

 It has special methods for creating all types of actions available by default.
 In the example below you can how to create a simple Fixed Discount action, that reduces the total of an order by 10$.

 .. code-block:: php

-   /** @var ActionFactoryInterface $actionFactory */
+   /** @var PromotionActionFactoryInterface $actionFactory */
    $actionFactory = $this->container->get('sylius.factory.promotion_action');

    $action = $actionFactory->createFixedDiscount(10);